 We all see numerous barcodes on a daily basis: at work, in a grocery store, or on parcels.
-But do you know how barcodes and scanners actually work?
+But do you know how barcodes scanners work?
 If not, we’re here to tell you everything you need to know.

 In this guide, we’ll explain what barcodes are used for, what types of barcodes exist, and how they encode data.
 Plus, we’ll list the types of barcode scanners and answer some of the most common questions related to them.